NestJS Secure Starter Kit - Setup Guide

 2. Configure Environment Variables

-file in the root of the project based on .env.example
+Create a .env file in the root of the project based on .env.example:

 # Application